🌙

 Finney being the second user of Bitcoin is convenient

-Hal Finney participated from the start using his public identity, so this possibly could have been planned by himself and Szabo for various reasons.
+Hal Finney participated from the start using his public identity, so this could have been planned by himself and Szabo for various reasons.
 Since Finney participated using his real name, he was still able to help Satoshi publicly while collaborating with other core developers at the same time.

 It is public knowledge that Finney was the second ever user of Bitcoin, with Satoshi sending him 10 Bitcoin in the first transaction.
 Satoshi's early public communications with Finney also come across as scripted to some people.